architecture-first/boa-showcase/docs/programming/Concepts.md

 ![](images/Concepts/boa-general-documentation-Concepts-Business-Metaphor.drawio.png)

 The goal is to hide details inside simple concept objects that mirror the real world.
-For instance, in the showcase application, the Storefront, Bulletin board, etc. are defined in Redis.
+For instance, in the retail showcase application, the Storefront, Bulletin board, etc. are defined in Redis while the Warehouse and User Registry is defined in MongoDB.
-The Actor developer is hidden from the technical details so the logic remains simple and business-focused.
+The developer of the Actor is hidden from the technical details so the logic remains simple and business-focused.

-This approach works with the database as well.

 ```java
     @TaskTracking(task = "merchant/ShowProducts", defaultParentTask = "customer/ViewProducts")